qlu-lab/PUMAS/README.md

   * `ld_path`: folder containing approximately independent LD blocks
   * `output_path`: folder to write partitioned GWAS summary statistics
   * `parallel`: boolean flag for whether to run the Rscript in parallel or not.
 Default is FALSE.
 If you run PUMA-CUBS in parallel it will take significantly less time.
   * `threads`: the number of threads to run the Rscript in parallel with.
-Default is k if `parallel` is TRUE, 1 if `parallel` is FALSE.

 ### Construct ensemble PRS and benchmark PRS models
 The required input datasets are mostly the same as PUMAS's PRS evaluation function.
 Different from PUMAS, PUMA-CUBS requires SNP weights from each PRS method to be stored in a separate `.<pre_method>.txt` file so that PUMA-CUBS can construct ensemble PRS based on fine-tuned PRS model from each method and benchmark all PRS models (**again, please make sure that SNP weights files have exactly the same set of SNPs, A1, and A2 in the same order as subsampled summary statistics**).
 After PRS model training, run: